-One of his most significant contributions was securing passage of several bills amending the McEnerney Act, which dealt with the restoration of land titles in San Francisco following the 1906 Great Earthquake and Fire.
+One of his most significant contributions was securing the passage of several bills amending the McEnerney Act, which dealt with the restoration of land titles in San Francisco after the 1906 Great Earthquake and Fire.

 The Great Earthquake of San Francisco awoke the city at 5:12 a.m. on April 18, 1906 with a magnitude of 7.9.
-This earthquake’s epicenter was on the San Andreas Fault, just two miles off the shores of San Francisco.
+The earthquake’s epicentre was on the San Andreas Fault, just two miles off the shore of San Francisco.
 The quake was so intense that it could be felt from Oregon to Los Angeles.
 Over 3,000 casualties were reported.
 Worse than the earthquake and aftershocks were the raging fires that burnt throughout the city.
 According to Wikipedia, “90% of the total destruction was the result of the subsequent fires.
 Over 30 fires, caused by ruptured gas mains, destroyed approximately 25,000 buildings on 490 city blocks.”
-The fires continued on until Van Ness Ave.
-Just atop a short hill on the corner of Sutter and Gough streets was the Majestic, which stood tall and remarkable, remaining open for business!
-Because it was spared from the devastation, the Hotel has been proclaimed the “longest operating hotel in San Francisco” by Senator Diane Feinstein in 2002.
+The fires continued as far as Van Ness Avenue.
+Just on top of a short hill on the corner of Sutter and Gough Street was the Majestic, which stood tall, remaining open for business!
+Because it was spared from the devastation, the hotel was proclaimed the “longest operating hotel in San Francisco” by Senator Diane Feinstein in 2002.

-In 2011, around the anniversary of the Great Earthquake, the Smithsonian National Museum of American History released never-before-seen photographs taken by Frederick Eugene Ives from atop the roof of the Hotel Majestic.
-The pictures showed the aftermath of the earthquake and fires in the City.
-More photos and full articles can be read on SFgate.com and Dailymail.co.uk.
+In 2011, around the anniversary of the Great Earthquake, the Smithsonian National Museum of American History released never-before-seen photographs taken by Frederick Eugene Ives from the roof of the Hotel Majestic.
+The pictures showed the aftermath of the earthquake and fires in the city.
+More photos and full articles are available on SFgate.com and Dailymail.co.uk.

-In 1965, owners Adrian E. Scharlach and Jacquelyn, G. Scharlach completed construction of the fifth floor of the Hotel, bringing the total of guest rooms to 58 and establishing fire service for the first time.
-Then in 1985, the Hotel Majestic was bought by a limited partnership, which thoroughly restored the hotel to great grandeur and elegance under the watchful eye of the San Francisco Historical Society.
+In 1965, Adrian E. Scharlach and Jacquelyn G. Scharlach added the fifth floor of the hotel, bringing the total number of guest rooms to 58 and establishing fire service for the first time.
+In 1985, the Hotel Majestic was bought by a limited partnership, which thoroughly restored the hotel to great grandeur and elegance under the watchful eye of the San Francisco Historical Society.

-Current ownership includes the story of a poor immigrant who was the descendent of a family of farmers.
-He moved to the states looking for higher education and the “American Dream.”
+The current ownership tells the story of a poor immigrant who was the descendant of a family of farmers.
+He moved to the States looking for higher education and the “American Dream.”
 Eventually, he settled in San Francisco in 1964.
-He worked odd jobs at the most famous San Francisco hotels, including the Mark Hopkins and the Fairmont atop Nob Hill.
+He worked odd jobs at the most famous San Francisco hotels, including the Mark Hopkins and the Fairmont on Nob Hill.